2006 Oregon Ballot Measure 43: Supporters

 PAC — raised $53,241.
 The Oregon Family Council contributed $12,000 to the PAC, while $34,531 came from donations under the Oregon reporting threshold.

 Opponents

 The No on 43 Committee led the opposition to the measure and was largely supported by Planned Parenthood affiliates, which gave $846,889, or 52 percent of the money raised by the committee.
 Large contributors to the No on 43 committee included NARAL Pro-Choice America affiliates, which gave $137,748; ACLU affiliates, which gave $116,732; and the campaign committee of then Oregon Gov. Ted Kulongoski contributed $45,000.

 The political action committee of the Oregon Nurses Association — the Nurses United PAC, which was also active on five other ballot measures — raised $294,852.
 Unitemized contributions made up more than 99 percent of the committee's total.

 Election results

-During the November 7, 2006 general election and Measure 48 was approved by a large margin, garnering 1,049,594 out 1,346,243 (78%) votes on this ballot line.
-There was no organized opposition to the measure, and no arguments in opposition were filed for inclusion in the voters' pamphlet.
+During the November 7, 2006 general election, Measure 48 was defeated, garnering 616,876 votes in favor and 746,606 opposed.